Are you looking at travelling from Helsinki to Tallinn? Then this is everything you need to know about catching the Helsinki Tallinn ferry!

 Shops and restaurants

-If you’re feeling peckish as you cross the Baltic you’ll find plenty of delicious cuisine to satisfy your appetite.
+If you’re feeling peckish as you cross the Baltic Sea you’ll find plenty of delicious cuisines to satisfy your appetite.

 Star has the 450-seat Delight Buffet, the A La Carte restaurant, which provides amazing views, a Starbucks cafe, Cafe Snack Time, and Burger King.
 Alternatively, relax and take it easy in the welcoming Pub Seaport.